Open Science Policies - Open Access Policy

 -

-When the article:
+When the item:

-a) is published in a closed-access journal
+a) is published in a closed access journal

-c) It is not published in a scientific journal, but is subject to a peer review process.
+c) It is not published in a scientific journal, but is subject to a peer review process

 -